saverkamp/metadata-design/courseProject.md

 #### 1. Project Scope, Audience, User tasks
 _Draft due: 3/4_
-Define the scope of the resources you plan to describe in your project.
+Define the scope of the resources you plan to describe in your project (i.e., the type and content of your resources, the approximate number of resources).
+It might be helpful to give examples of resources that are within the scope of your project as well as examples of resources you consider to be out of scope.
+Keep in mind that this can be as large in scale as you want--you will write all documentation as though you are carrying out a metadata project at the scale proposed, but for the purposes of the course project, you will only need to submit metadata for 20 of your resources.

+What is the purpose of this description project?
+Who is the audience?
 Describe the anticipated users and uses of your resources.
 What properties of your resources will you describe to support the anticipated use?

+Use any format you like to answer the what, why, and who of your metadata project.
+This document will serve as an introduction to the rest of your project documentation.
 (1 page max., single-spaced)

 #### 2. Standards